OblivCode/Assistant/README.md

 # Building

-Before you build, make sure to download a vosk model and extract it's contents to the 'vosk-model' folder(in 'resources') for speech to text and add 'faces' (found in 'resources') to the 'faces' folder for facial recognition.
+Before you build, make sure to download a vosk model and extract it's contents to the 'vosk-model' folder(in 'resources') for speech to text.

 To install dependencies, run install.py which will install all dependencies.